xavierespinos/ifile/README.md

 - **Real-time Notifications**: WebSocket integration for live notifications.
 Notifications are saved locally, so will still be the same after restarting the app.
 - **Internationalization**: Multi-language support with i18next.
 Only english has been added
 - **Toast Notifications**: User feedback for actions and errors
+- **Error monitoring**: Sentry integration to monitor logs and performance

 ## Tech Stack